How to Create a Static Page with WordPress

 The content you include here is up to you.
 You can simply use text or a combination of text and images, and even a featured image if your theme is using that feature in WordPress.

-In the Page Attributes section, set the options for this page, as needed.
+In the Page Attributes section, set the options for this page, as needed:

-Click the Preview button in the upper-right corner.
+(Optional) If you want to preview your page before publishing it, click the Preview button in the upper-right corner.

 When you’re satisfied with your page, click the Publish button.